WonderingGodling/My-Mind-Space/src/site/notes/Uni/4BM024 Microbiology/Microbiology.md

 - Make more virus
 - Infect more cells
 - Be released
-- To infect the body virus must first reach a suitable entry site or portal of entry
-- Virus life cycle begins after it enters a cell
+To infect the body virus must first reach a suitable entry site or portal of entry.
+Virus life cycle begins after it enters a cell

 ### Portals of entry for viruses
-- Mucous membranes
+Mucous membranes
 1. Respiratory tract
 2. Gastrointestinal tract (GI)
 3. Urinogenital tract
 4. Conjunctiva (Eye)
-- Skin
+Skin
-1. Abrasions
+5. Abrasions
-2. Vectors
+6. Vectors
-3. Iatrogenic infection.
+7. Iatrogenic infection.
+Penetration and uncoating is essential in viral infection of cells as it allows the release of the viral genome and starts the replication cycle

+[Virus uncoating]
 ### Replication strategies
 #### Attachment and Entry - infection of susceptible  cells.
 - Virus must first bind to permissive cells using receptors
 - Entry is then through:
 	- Direct penetration - naked (non-enveloped) viruses
 	- Fusion with the cell membrane - enveloped viruses
 	- Entry via ENDOCYTOSIS or engulfment- enveloped viruses
 - Allows uncoating - loss of envelope and capsid Replication strategies
 #### Exit of virus from cells
 - Direct lysis (bursting) of the infected cell
 	- Often naked viruses
 	- Most enteroviruses do this - Polio v
 		- Exit via enzymatic disruption inner cytoplasmic membrane
 - Budding through/from the cell membrane or nuclear membrane
 	- Enveloped viruses - HIV, HSV, influenza
 - Both part of lytic life cycle Replication strategies
 #### Infection and replication
 - Replication in susceptible (permissive) cells at site of  entry